Beyond $\rho^{2/3}$ Scaling: Microscopic Origins and Multimessengers of High-Density Nuclear Symmetry Energy: High-density nuclear symmetry energy from neutron star observations

-The lower limit $R_{1.28}\geq 11.52$ km is seen to provide a tighter constraint on the EOS parameter space than the lower limit of $\Lambda_{1.4}$ or $R_{1.4}$ previously reported.
+The lower limit $R_{1.28}\geq 11.52$ km provides a tighter constraint on the EOS parameter space than the lower limit of $\Lambda_{1.4}$ or $R_{1.4}$ previously reported.
 It thus sets a new constraint on the right-back corner of the high-density EOS parameter space in Fig.\ \ref{mass217}.
 However, the $R_{1.28}\geq11.52$ km constant surface is still outside the crossline between the constant surface of NS maximum mass of M=2.14 $M_{\odot}$ and the causality surface.
-Therefore, the high-density EOS parameter space surrounded by the green (lower limit of NS maximum mass), yellow (upper limit of canonical NS radius), and blue surfaces (upper limit of sound speed) shown in Figure \ref{mass217} satisfy all existing NS observational constraints and the general physics requirements.
-The cross lines of the constant surfaces of observables determines the boundaries of the 3D EOS parameter space.
-In particular, the crossline between the causality surface and the maximum mass of M=2.14 $M_{\odot}$ sets a boundary from the lower-right side.
-On the other hand, the crossline between the causality surface and the upper limit of canonical NS radius $R_{1.4}\leq12.83$ km sets an upper-left boundary.
+Therefore, the high-density EOS parameter space surrounded by the pink (lower limit of NS maximum mass any EOS has to support), yellow (upper limit of canonical NS radius), and blue surfaces (upper limit of sound speed) shown in Figure \ref{mass217} satisfy all existing NS observational constraints and the general physics requirements.

+The cross lines of the constant surfaces of observables determine the boundaries of the 3D EOS parameter space.
+In particular, the crossline between the causality surface and the maximum mass of M=2.14 $M_{\odot}$ sets a boundary from the lower-right side, constraining the lower limit of the skewness parameter $J_0$ of SNM.
+On the other hand, the crossline between the causality surface and the upper limit of canonical NS radius $R_{1.4}\leq12.83$ km sets an upper-left boundary of the high-density EOS parameter space, limiting the maximum value of $J_0$.
+The knowledge about both the mass and radius of PSR J0740+6620 had a significant effect on refining the lower boundary of the EOS parameter space from the lower-right side, as shown in Fig. \ref{NICER2}, constraining the lower boundary of high-density symmetry energy.
+This can be seen more clearly by projecting the relevant crosslines to the $K_{\rm sym}-J_{\rm sym}$ plane as we shall discuss next.